num0005/h2codez_docs/docs/H2Tool/Render_Model/BSP_Conversion.md

 ![](assets/BSPConversionStep2.png)

 Here you will setup your model origin.
-Left is what an freshly imported render model looks like and left is what we want it to look like to work.
+Left is what an freshly imported render model looks like and right is what we want it to look like to work.
 You will want to add a node and then give it a name.
 Fill in the values with the ones that are shown in the image.
 Not doing this can result in the model not appearing ingame.

 ![](assets/BSPConversionStep3.png)